-Pulling Back the Curtain on Customer Service Culture in New Zealand
+Pulling Back the Curtain on Customer Service & Ethics in New Zealand

-Your ‘place to go’ for news, reviews, and commentary on the good, the bad and the ugly of customer service.
-We shine a congratulatory light on enterprises (including the vessels of government) that go the extra mile for customers . . . and we hold to account, those that need it.
+News, reviews and commentary on the good, the bad and the ugly . . . we shine a congratulatory light on enterprises (including government agencies) that hold themselves to a high standard . . . and we expose those that don't.

 Get your free eBook, ‘The 5 Most Infuriating Things You Could Ever Say to A Pissed-Off Customer’ here.